Szabla wz. 34: Design

-Post-war ceremonial sabres

-While World War II put an end to the combat use of swords, the sabre remained a ceremonial weapon even in the Soviet-controlled army of the People's Republic of Poland.
-Initially Soviet shashkas were used for that purpose, then in 1971 a new model was introduced based on World War I German cavalry sabres.
-Eventually in 1975 a commission set up by the Polish Army Museum designed a new szabla wz.
-1976 - a parade sabre for use by the Polish Land Forces (wz.
+Variants

+Szabla wz.
+1976

+Parade sabre for use by the Polish Land Forces (wz.
 1976 WP) and the Polish Navy (wz.
 1976 MW).
+Designed by the Polish Army Museum.

 Both variants were based on the original pre-war wz.
-34, but also included design elements from earlier sabres, notably from the 17th century hussar sabre.
+34, but also included design elements from earlier sabres, notably from the 17th century hussar sabre and World War I German cavalry sabres.

 The initial batch was manufactured in the museum, later the Łódź-based WiFaMa factory took over and continues to manufacture short batches of the wz.
 1976.

+Szabla wz.
+1934/2002

-In 2000 the Polish Army incorporated the Szwadron Kawalerii Wojska Polskiego (Polish Army's Cavalry Squadron), an all-cavalry honor guard unit.
-In 2002 the unit adopted the szabla wz.
-34 sabre as the main weapon.
-Manufactured by the WiFaMa works under the designation szabla wz.
-1934/2002, the new sabre is basically identical to the pre-war wz.
+Manufactured by the WiFaMa works, the new sabre is basically identical to the pre-war wz.
 1934.